-Dr Sinclair now works as a NIHR Clinical Lecturer in Neurology with a role combining clinical neurology with translational research into idiopathic intracranial hypertension and the neuroendocrine aspects of headache.
+Dr Sinclair now works as a Clinician Scientist with a role combining clinical neurology with translational research into idiopathic intracranial hypertension and the neuroendocrine aspects of headache.

 Member of the Royal College of Physicians (MRCP), UK, 2003